 The Calm and Rest Music Protocol is a two-part therapy.

-The first part is a continuous five-day sensory session in which the child wears a special sensory system for one hour for five consecutive days and listens quietly to specially processed music.
+The first part is a total of five classes session in which the child wears a special sensory system and listens quietly to specially processed music.
 This promotes the activation of the facial and vagus nerves, which in turn alleviates tension and anxiety, lowers hypersensitivity to sound and stabilizes the neurophysiological state, thus expediting subsequent therapeutic effects, improving communication skills, and promoting social interaction and resilience.

 The second part is a home treatment game program that utilizes a therapy protocol that promotes activation of the parasympathetic nervous system to continue enhancing neuro-maturation and progress for better follow-up occupational therapy.